filecoin-project/lassie/README.md

 The `rootCid` is the CID we want to fetch.
 The `store` is where we want to write the car file.
 In this case we are choosing to store it in the OS's temp directory.
 The `request` is the resulting fetch request that we'll hand to the `lassie.Fetch` function.

 The `request` is created using the `NewRequestForPath` function.
 The only new information that this function takes that we haven't discussed is the `path` and the `dagScope`.
 The `path` is an optional path string to a file in the CID being requested.
 In this case we don't have a path, so pass an empty string.
 The `dagScope` has to do with traversal and describes the shape of the DAG fetched at the terminus of the specified path whose blocks are included in the returned CAR file after the blocks required to traverse path segments.
-More information on `dagScope` can be found in the [dag-scope HTTP Specification](./HTTP_SPEC.md#dag-scope-request-query-parameter) section.
-In this case we use `types.DagScopeAll` to specify we want everything from the root CID onward.
+More information on `dagScope` can be found in the [dag-scope HTTP Specification](./docs/HTTP_SPEC.md#dag-scope-request-query-parameter) section.
+In this case we use `trustlessutils.DagScopeAll` to specify we want everything from the root CID onward.

 The function returns a `*types.Request` and an `error`.
 The `*types.Request` is the resulting fetch request we'll pass to `lassie.Fetch`, and the `error` is used to indicate if there was an error creating the fetch request.